-One of the most obvious questions comes to everyone’s mind that Why there is a need for one more government hiring agency if there are already many existing organizations managing the central level recruitment.
+One of the most obvious questions that come to everyone’s mind that Why there is a need for one more government hiring agency if there are already many existing organizations managing central-level recruitment.

-The main issue is that these existing organizations are not performing as per the expectation and the current situation is getting worst.
+The main issue is that these existing organizations are not performing as per expectation and the current situation is getting worse.
 For example, SSC has not released the Combined Graduate Level 2018 exam result yet.

-It’s been two years and Railway Recruitment Board has not completed the recruitment process for RRB NTPC 2018 exam.
-This two-year-long recruitment process is something that is totally unacceptable.
+It’s been two years and the Railway Recruitment Board has not completed the recruitment process for the RRB NTPC 2018 exam.
+This two-year-long recruitment process is unacceptable.

-One more major problem is that candidate have to face the same situation again if he/she applies for any other exam such as exams conducted through Railway Recruitment.
+One more major problem is that candidates have to face the same situation again if he/she applies for any other exam such as exams conducted through Railway Recruitment.

 Now there is no need to attend multiple examinations for different departments in the central government.
-Common Eligibility Test by the NRA will replace the initial level shortlisting and it will drastically reduce the total time and overall cost.
+CET will replace the initial level shortlisting and it will drastically reduce the total time and overall cost.

-- There will be a common registration portal for all candidates and only one-time registration is required to submit the NRA application form to apply for the CET exam.
-All important CET notification will be released through this CET registration portal.
+- There will be a common registration portal for all candidates and only one-time registration is required to submit the online application form to apply for the exam.
+All important notifications will be released through this registration portal.

-- The National Recruitment Agency is planning to conduct the Common Eligibility Test twice a year which will be further scaled to multiple times a year as per the candidate’s preference.
+- The Agency is planning to conduct the test twice a year which will be further scaled to multiple times a year as per the candidate’s preference.

-- National Recruitment Agency will introduce three-level for CET exam and different CETs will be conducted for 10th pass, 12th Pass, and graduate pass candidates to facilitate recruitment to vacancies at various levels and at the same time maintain the difficulty level of the CET exam according to the candidate’s qualification.
+- New Recruiting Agency will introduce three CET level exams and different level exams will be conducted for 10th pass, 12th Pass, and graduate pass candidates to facilitate recruitment to vacancies at various levels and at the same time maintain the difficulty level of the exam according to the candidate’s qualification.

 - There is one more major change proposed to conduct the CET test in 12 major Indian languages including English and Hindi and later on increase the number of languages to make it easier to attempt by all people from different parts of the country.

 - Initially, the CET test will cover the central government recruitment for three agencies that is Railway Recruitment Board, the Staff Selection Commission, and the Institute of Banking Personnel.
-More agencies will be included in Common Eligibility Test later.
+More agencies will be included later.

 - CET test will be held in 1,000 centers across India and there will be an examination center in every district of the country.
 There will be a special thrust on creating examination infrastructure in the 117 aspirational districts.

 - All shortlisted candidates will get a CET score which will be valid for three years.
-After the CET test candidates will have to apply for Sarkari Exam separately to SSC, IBPS, and RRBs for the higher-level tests such as Tier-2, Tier-3, Interview, Physical Test, etc.
+After the test candidates will have to apply for exams separately to SSC, IBPS, and RRBs for the higher-level tests such as Tier-2, Tier-3, Interview, Physical Test, etc.

-- CET Score will be shared with the candidates as well as to the recruiting agencies.
+- CET Score will be shared with the candidates as well as with the recruiting agencies.

 - There shall be no restriction on the number of attempts to be taken by a candidate to appear in the CET test subject to the upper age limit.
 Age relaxation for SC/ST and OBC candidates as per existing rules will apply.